Nothing is quite as confusing as government financing, and that’s never been truer than now.

 There are sales taxes collected every time we make a purchase in Memphis – 7% of it goes directly to Nashville and the 2.25% local option sales tax stays here.
 Half of the local option sales tax goes to the general fund of city government and the other half goes to public education.
-Outside Memphis, the local sales tax goes to either a town or county government, depending on the location of the purchase.

 There are the hotel-motel taxes that are added to the bills for rooms in Memphis hotels.
 Shelby County Government has a hotel-motel tax of 5% and City of Memphis has a hotel-motel tax of 1.7%.
 They are used to fund the Memphis Convention and Visitors Bureau and to pay off the bonds on the Memphis Cook Convention Center.

 There’s Tax Increment Financing (TIF) which collects increases in city and county property taxes that take place following infrastructure improvements in a specified area.
 A baseline is set and anything above that baseline can be captured to pay for public improvements.
 Uptown is largely funded by a TIF district.
-This is a financing mechanism used successfully in Nashville as a key incentive.

 And There’s More